 “Precious metals like gold and platinum have very good conductivity.
 But they are very expensive.
 So, we wanted to focus on more abundant and cheaper metals,” he continued.

-The main component copper was hard to adjust into porous structures.
-Because it oxidises easily when it exposes to air.
-Thus, it highly (The same reason for the green colour of the statue of liberty.)
-This metal does not reduce easily in solutions and also difficult to deposit consistently onto substrates.
+The main component, copper, was hard to adjust into porous structures.
+Because it oxidizes quickly when exposed to air.
+Thus, it is highly (The same reason for the green color of the Statue of Liberty.)
+This metal does not reduce quickly in solutions and is also challenging to deposit consistently onto substrates.

-These can be attached to a substrate by using a method like electroplating.
-Thus, UV light melts the polystyrene centres by leaving extremely tiny holes.
-This forms a porous copper film with sponge-like structure.
-While experiment, the film has high selectivity.
-It reacts with glucose without interference from other acids and sugars that present in sweat.
+These can be attached to a substrate using a method like electroplating.
+Thus, UV light melts the polystyrene centers, leaving tiny holes.
+This forms a porous copper film with a sponge-like structure.
+While experimenting, the film has high selectivity.
+It reacts with glucose without interference from other acids and sugars present in sweat.

 Yamauchi said, “The sponge-like porous structure greatly increases the surface area.
 Therefore it enhances the sensitivity required to trigger an electrochemical signal.”